-For a level 1 finding it may be necessary for the PACA to ensure that further maintenance and recertification of all affected products is accomplished, dependent upon the nature of the finding.
+For a level 1 finding it may be necessary for the CAA to ensure that further maintenance and re-certification of all affected products is accomplished, dependent upon the nature of the finding.

-In practical terms where a PACA inspectors finds a non-compliance with CAR 145 against one product, it is deemed to be a level 2 finding.
+2. In practical terms where a CAA inspectors find a non-compliance with CAR-145 against one product, it is deemed to be a level 2 finding.